Course dates will be announced soon.

-This course focuses on the practicalities of ethnographic fieldwork in settings such as classrooms, homes, streets, court rooms and refugee camps.
+This course focuses on the practicalities of ethnographic fieldwork in public, semi-public and private settings such as businesses, court rooms, online, parks, schools, and refugee camps.
 During the course you will learn how to conduct ethnographic research methods in practice; e.g. how to ‘hang around’ and how to participate and observe in the field.
 Before doing ethnography, we will discuss the basic theoretical, methodological and epistemological foundations of ethnography.
 We will also discuss ethical dilemmas and your own social responsibility while doing ethnography.
-The ethnographic approaches covered in this course can be applied in all social science research fields, such as sociology, anthropology, history, education, public administration, criminology and communication studies.
+We will talk about how to analyse ethnographic material and lastly how to produce ethnographies.
+The ethnographic approaches covered in this course can be applied in all social science research fields, such as anthropology, communication studies, criminology, educational sciences, history, psychology, public administration, sociology, etc.

 There will be a combination of lectures, practical assignments and discussion.
 Throughout the course, you will be asked to relate the protocols and methodology of ethnography to your own research interests.
 The intent is to build a foundation for understanding basic epistemological, methodological and ethical questions regarding the practice of ethnographic fieldwork methods, in particular participant observation, and the writing and processing of ethnographic field notes.